 - Be sure your family coordinates, but doesn’t match.

 - Stay away from large logos and distracting graphics and characters.

 - Layers and textures, such as scarves, vests and headbands, etc, can make the difference in family sessions that look great, and sessions that look wow.

 But ultimately, and most importantly, you want to make sure that on the day of your photo session, nothing in your clothing bothers you so you can stay happy and relaxed.

 2. Be sure everyone is well-rested and well-fed.

 Ideally, the best lighting for a photo session is the hour before the sun sets, and the time I always recommend.
 But in the summer this can be quite late, and conflict with bedtimes for younger children.
 A tired child is often a cranky child!
-These photo sessions can be scheduled earlier in the day, and we can utilize areas of open shade, for the best lighting.
+Consider a session in the fall when sun set times are earlier.
+Want some tips to keep your child up sunset family photos?
+Click here!

 Likewise, make sure everyone is well fed.
 If you plan on having dinner after the session, make sure everyone has a healthy snack beforehand.

 3. Be sure to allow plenty of time to get ready.